Can I stop PrEP completely?

 As with the flexibility for dosing, you might decide that you want to stop PrEP altogether.

 Discuss your decision to stop with clinic staff.

-How you stop PrEP depends on which dosing you use.
+How you stop PrEP depends on how you were taking PrEP

 If in the future your circumstances change again, it is easy to restart PrEP.

 If you stop PrEP and have a risk afterwards, contact your clinic in case post-exposure prophylaxis (PEP) might be needed.
 In the cases when PEP is used, it needs to be started as soon as possible